 - Generate new leads

 - Increase traffic and conversions

 Statistics show that content can increase sales by 20 percent in as little as 12 months and landing page content can increase leads by 55 percent.
 Perhaps even more importantly, content can generate valuable backlinks.
 When other sites link to yours, your Google ranking only goes up.
 The secret is to create high-quality content that positions you as an authority.
-But what makes good content?
-Hint: it has nothing to do with word count, formatting, or visual appeal.
-A well-written, informative paragraph can have more sway than a 1,500-word blog post.
+What makes good content?
 Generally speaking, quality content is:

 - Well-structured and free of errors

 Your content should target specific groups and be optimized for search engines through the use of target keywords, meta descriptions, tags, engaging headlines, and calls to action.
 The most important characteristics for your content are expertise, authoritativeness, and trustworthiness.
 This important benchmark is known as EAT and is easy to remember: if you’re hungry for quality content, all you have to do is EAT!

 With an increased emphasis on content, standing out from the crowd is more important than ever.
 Tools such as content calendars will get you in the habit of posting new content consistently.
 By focusing on creating quality content you will be handed the keys to the proverbial castle…and your brand will reign supreme!

 Evergreen Media offers a full lineup of content services.
 Visit us here to learn more!